Irrelon/irrelon-schema/readme.md

 // ways of describing a field are supported.
 Either
 // directly via a primitive or by providing a field
 // definition object that defines "type" and
-// potentially other options as well like "required". const userSchema = new Schema({
+// potentially other options as well like "required".

+// We call the field definition object as shown below
+// in the _id field "long-hand" and call a primitive
+// like the name field below "short-hand". const userSchema = new Schema({
 	"_id": {
 		"type": String,